opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 ignore_unavailable | boolean | Whether specified concrete indices should be ignored when unavailable (missing or closed) allow_no_indices | boolean | Whether to ignore if a wildcard indices expression resolves into no concrete indices.
-(This includes `_all` string or when no indices have been specified) expand_wildcards | enum | Whether to expand wildcard expression to concrete indices that are open, closed or both.
+(This includes `_all` string or when no indices have been specified) expand_wildcards | enum | Whether to expand wildcard expression to concrete indices that are open, closed or both. write_index_only | boolean | When true, applies mappings only to the write index of an alias or data stream

 ## indices.put_settings